hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 ## Repetition Is What Actually Matters

-Here's the uncomfortable truth: **perfection is the enemy of repetition.**
+The uncomfortable truth? **Perfection is the enemy of repetition.**

-Most people approach behavior change backwards.
+Most people get behavior change backwards.
 They obsess over technique, optimal strategies, and perfect execution.
 They read books about the best workout routines, the ideal writing process, the most effective productivity systems.

 But if you can't sustain the behavior long enough for it to compound, none of that matters.